Webhikers-Docs/bootstrap-vue-cf7/README.md

 npm i vue-recaptcha-v3 --save
 ```

-5. Register the component where you want to show the form:
+5. Register `bootstrap-vue-cf7` where you want to show the form:

 ```vue
 <template>